Pukar99/AdvancedNEPSE/README.md

 we should try to implement the features taht are extracted with the  montly data and the weekday attributes as well for the better forecasting of that model and we should convert this model for decisiion making model busy due to some taks
+// i have new idea related to it